AdobeDocs/experience-manager-cloud-service.en/help/forms/aem-forms-cloud-service-communications-introduction.md

 ### Convert to and validate PDF/A-compliant documents

 Communications document conversion APIs help to Convert a PDF document to PDF/A. You can use the APIs to convert a PDF document to a PDF/A-compliant document and also to determine whether a PDF document is PDF/A-compliant.
 PDF/A is an archival format meant for long-term preservation of the document's content.
 The fonts are embedded within the document, and the file is uncompressed.
 As a result, a PDF/A document is typically larger than a standard PDF document.
 Also, a PDF/A document does not contain audio and video content.
+The supported PDF/A compliance standards include PDF/A-1a, 1b, 2a, 2b, 3a, and 3b.

 ### Convert PDF to XDP {#convert-pdf-to-xdp}